-The compassionate New York SUV accident attorneys at Wingate, Russotti, Shapiro & Halperin, LLP have seen the devastating consequences of SUV accidents firsthand.
+The compassionate New York SUV accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP have seen the devastating consequences of SUV accidents firsthand.
 We believe that the manufacturers behind these dangerous vehicles should be brought to justice.
 If you have suffered great losses due to an SUV accident, please get in touch with our NY auto product liability attorneys so we can help you fight for the compensation you fully deserve.
 For a free case evaluation, call us at (212) 986-7353.

 Although significant improvements have been made to the SUV over recent years, thousands upon thousands of older models remain in use and on the road.
 Most of the models dating back to the 1980s are at high risk of rollover accidents.
 If that wasn’t enough, they are also likely to experience roof crush in the event of a rollover.
 Roof crush involves the complete structural failure of the roof due to poor design and/or construction.

 When the roof of an SUV collapses inward, it can cause severe trauma for the occupants, including:

 - Spinal cord injuries

 - Severe lacerations

 - Fractures and broken bones